I Do Not Breed For Coat or Eye Color and Will Not Sell Puppies On The Basis of Coat or Eye Color!

 If you want your puppy to have these attributes, it would be in your best interest to accept the eye color as mother nature intended, and let it be one of your very last preferences, if any, in choosing a puppy.
 All eye colors are acceptable in the Siberian Husky according to the Official AKC Siberian Husky Standard.
-Variations we see here at PhiChas Siberians are: 2 Blue eyes, 2 Brown eyes, 1 Blue eye & 1 Brown eye, 1 Blue eye & 1 Green eye and occasionally a Split eye or Parti-eye.
+Variations I see here at PhiChas Siberians are: 2 Blue eyes, 2 Brown eyes, 1 Blue eye & 1 Brown eye, 1 Blue eye & 1 Green eye and occasionally a Split eye or Parti-eye.

 Every litter is different!

-We do not guarantee any particular eye color!
+I do not guarantee any particular eye color!

 When you see Siberian Huskies on major dog shows, you will seldom see them with two blue eyes.
 Kennels who show their dogs, show for conformation only.
 Most ‘show’ lines have mostly brown or bi-eyes (1 blue, 1 brown).
 Brown eyes are highly prominent in ‘show’ Siberian Huskies.
-PhiChas Siberians does have a higher percentage of blue eyes than many show kennels because of our complex quality bloodlines.
+PhiChas Siberians does have a higher percentage of blue eyes than many show kennels because of the complex quality bloodlines.

-We have also had some Green eyed puppies (mostly Bi-eyed - 1 Green/1 Blue & a couple pups with double Green eyes)...this also is not common, but it has happened.
+I have also had some Green eyed puppies (mostly Bi-eyed - 1 Green/1 Blue & a couple pups with double Green eyes)...this also is not common, but it has happened.

-There are also other reasons why we will not sell for eye color, simply put, you should not be buying for eye color to begin with.
+There are also other reasons why I will not sell for eye color, simply put, you should not be buying for eye color to begin with.
 There are just too many wonderful traits in this breed to allow eye color to be a major consideration in your purchase.
-If after reading this you still want to purchase for eye color, understand that we will not hold a puppy on the basis of eye color, there are always great people with wonderful homes who do not care if the eyes are blue, brown, Bi or Split.
+If after reading this you still want to purchase for eye color, understand that I will not hold a puppy on the basis of eye color, there are always great people with wonderful homes who do not care if the eyes are blue, brown, Bi or Split.
 They simply want a high quality Siberian Husky puppy that they want to love for a LIFETIME.
-These people will always come first on our list.
+These people will always come first on my list.

-We do not guarantee any particular coat color or markings!
+I do not guarantee any particular coat color or markings!

 Coat colors can change as well, as the puppy ages.
 A puppy that appears Black/White may change to a Dark Grey/White later on and vise/versa, A light Red pup can change to a Dark Red...and again vise/versa, a Sable or Wolf Grey can change to Grey/White….etc.